 Explores the theories and fundamentals of how and why fires start and spread, and how they are controlled.
 Assessment levels: EN 101/101A, RD 120.
 Three hours each week.
+3 semester hours

 FS 106 Occupational Safety and Health for Emergency Services (R only)